 Do you know your reputation, online and off?
 LinkedIn trainer Anne Pryor has advice to help you go deeper in crafting and understanding your personal brand.

 How did 3M partner with MC Hammer to get people to think beyond nails?
-Read our recap of Antenna’s latest learning event to find out.
+Communications manager Jessica Hack shared her team's innovative strategies.
+Plus, a billboard with a beat to promote Belize by Olson.

 Four years after joining Antenna as Vice President, Jennifer Laible takes on an expanded role as President, leading and executing the next chapter of growth for the firm.